 Coming off birth control doesn’t have to be a nightmare for skin.
 Your skin might have been bad the last time you tried to stop the pill but this time will be different.
 This time, you’ll know about post-pill acne and how to treat it.

-What causes post-Pill acne?
+What causes post-pill acne?

-Natural treatment of post-Pill acne
+Natural treatment of post-pill acne

-For best results, start treatment a couple of months before you stop the Pill.
-That way, your skin will be less reactive, and better able to withdraw from the drugs.
+For best results, start treatment a couple of months before you stop the pill.
+That way, your skin will be less reactive and better able to withdraw from the drugs.

-How long until skin improves?
+How long till your skin improves?